 Building the Indiana We Deserve

-That is why we built Hoosier Action: to create a place where Hoosier families get a say.
-Where we can put in the hard work of sharing our stories of pain and struggle, of organizing meetings with elected officials, of building relationships and community with our neighbors so that we can see that we are not alone, that others are struggling like we are, and that we all have the spark and light of humanity that earns us the right to dignity, freedom, and a functioning democracy.
-Join us, and in joining us we hope you recognize the value you have and the responsibility that comes with having value: a responsibility to lift ourselves and each other out of the darkness and into a real future for all Hoosiers.
+This is the mission of Hoosier Action: to create a means through which Hoosier families can have a say in the decisions that impact our lives.
+At Hoosier Action we build relationships and community with our neighbors to show that we are not alone, that others are struggling like we are, and that we all have the spark and light of humanity that earns us the right to dignity, freedom, and a functioning democracy.
+By coming together, we can build the political power necessary to not only ensure that all Hoosiers survive, but that we thrive.
+Join us, and in joining us recognize your value and the responsibility that comes with having value: a responsibility to lift ourselves and each other out of the darkness and into a real future for all Hoosiers.

 1. Organized people + Organized money = Power